Construction Management and Construction Technology

-- How to read blueprints and elevations, and build a structure from those plans.
+- How to read and interpret blueprints and construction drawings and how to build a structure from those documents.

-- How to identify and apply IRC Building Codes.
+- How to read, understand, and apply current building codes.

 Q: Is this program hands-on?

-A: Yes!
-The majority of your time in the program is spent working hands-on in our construction lab or off-site projects.
-In addition, our program contains core construction classroom work to help build a strong foundation for how the industry works and some general education and business courses to help not only land your dream job, but to continue growing within your field.
+A: Both first-year and second-year students will spend significant time in the construction lab developing and improving their technical skills.
+In addition to hands-on elements, the construction program includes classroom work to help build a strong understanding of how the construction industry works along with general education and business courses to help you not only land your dream job, but also continue growing within your chosen field.

 Q: Do I have to purchase my own tools?

-A: It is recommended that students have a selection of basic carpentry tools for the Construction Management program.
-However, most larger and more expensive tools will be provided by City College.
+A: Along with appropriate worksite attire, students are expected to provide a few basic hand tools for use during lab sessions.
+Other equipment and power tools are provided by City College.
 Please visit the Tool Room Website for more information on tool requirements.

 Q: When can I start the program?